Shirley Porter: Litter

-Earlier in her career, Porter garnered national attention for her involvement and implementation of anti-litter campaigns in Westminster.
+Early in her career, Porter garnered national attention for her involvement and implementation of anti-litter campaigns in Westminster.
 In a 1985 interview with The Times Shirley Lowe, Porter explained that litter was the reason why she had first entered local politics in 1974.
 She said: "I was walking along the street with a friend one day and it was filthy and I said, 'My God, somebody ought to do something about this,' and my friend said 'Why don't you?'"
 Despite sitting on the Highways and Works Committee, which was responsible for street cleaning and refuse collection, Porter did not mention litter again until late 1976 following a visit to Leningrad and Moscow.
 On her return she told the Paddington Mercury of her distaste for the Soviet regime but continued "one thing they must be given credit for is the cleanliness you find everywhere...
 I should hate to think that we need such a repressive regime to get our cities cleaned to their standards."

 She soon joined the "Clean Up London" campaign.
 She encouraged hoteliers to join forces to attack the squalor that was affecting their businesses.
-Her enthusiasm also aided her election as vice-chairman of Highways and Work on 28 June 1977.
+Her enthusiasm also aided her election as vice-chairman of Highways and Works Committee on 28 June 1977.
 Her anti-litter activities within the CUL campaign continued.
 The Paddington Mercury described Porter as "fast winning a reputation as Paddington's Mrs Mops".
 She also mobilised schoolchildren in her campaign, raising brooms over their shoulders like rifles at the Lord Mayor's Show and singing "Pick up your litter and put it in the bin".
-By 1978, Porter had been elected as Chairman of the Highways and Works Committee, in the same year she launched the "Mr Clean Up" anti-litter campaign.
+By 1978, Porter had been elected as chairman of the Highways and Works Committee; in the same year, she launched the "Mr Clean Up" anti-litter campaign.